 Whether you’re turning over the reins to the next generation, buying a business, selling a business, or merging with a competitor, it can all be very overwhelming.
 Fortunately, there are experts who’ve assisted many business owners, large and small, in making that transition.

 Know Your Resources

 Talk to your CPA about services that go beyond traditional accounting.
 Need a cost efficiency analysis to help you decide the best use of your money?
 Have you heard about the significant tax savings available to you through cost segregation?
-Could you benefit from renegotiating your business’ financing with your bank?
+Could you benefit from renegotiating your business’s financing with your bank?
 Are you considering merging or acquiring another business?
-Good public accounting firms are more than just the place that does your taxes, they should be your directory of resources.
+Good public accounting firms are more than just the place that does your taxes; they can be your directory of resources.
 Your accountant should have an extensive referral network that can provide you with the right services from the right vendor at the right time.